I’d like to explain … well … why this website exists.

 - After 2 years, you’re saving 24 percent.

-By the way, you can modify this Challenge into earning an extra one percent every month.
+You can modify this Challenge into earning an extra one percent every month.
 If you earn $5,000 per month, could you make an extra $50 this month?
-Could you both earn AND save an extra $50 this month?
+Could you both earn and save an extra $50?

 If you’re interested, join the One Percent Challenge Facebook group to meet other like-minded people in this community.

 The work-then-retire model is full of flaws.
 Workers feel frazzled; retirees often feel bored.
 Here’s what the traditional retirement model typically looks like: